amanessinger/manessinger.com/content/post/2020/07/5023-down-we-go.md

 plastic, also of quite sufficient quality, this time with unbeatable 70 g.
-Add the Olympus 9-18, and you have a set of three lenses covering 18 to 300 mm eq, stabilized (because of IBIS) and with autofocus, ultralight and extremely small.
+Add the Olympus 9-18, and you have a set of three lenses covering 18 to 300 mm eq, stabilized (because of IBIS) and with automatic focus, ultralight and tiny.
 Add a PEN-F and a light bag and still be below 1 kg :smiley: